CenturyLinkCloud/PublicKB/Accounts & Users/creating-users.md

 </ul>

 <h2>API Users</h2>

-You can manage users for version 1 of the API on your account by going to the Control Portal &gt; Account &gt; API.
+<p>You can manage users for version 1 of the API on your account by going to the Control Portal &gt; Account &gt; API.</p>

 <ol>
   <li>Click on the "Create API User" button.</li>